 Ohio State receives nearly $4.7 million in Upward Bound funds

 The grants support work in schools in Columbus, Mansfield and Wooster.Read more

 The mission of The Ohio State University Upward Bound Program is to instill and foster the necessary skills, talents, and motivation needed for each participant to successfully graduate from high school and enroll in and complete their post-secondary education.
 Each student will be encouraged to take full advantage of their Upward Bound experience while continuously improving their level of preparation for the next stage in their academic career.
 The Upward Bound Program is intentionally designed to empower students to take a proactive role in education and excel far beyond their idealized potential.

-The Upward Bound Program is part of the federal TRiO programs, which are educational opportunity outreach programs.
+The Upward Bound Program is one of the federal TRiO programs, which are educational opportunity outreach initiatives.
 TRiO programs are designed to motivate and support students from disadvantaged backgrounds.
 This includes outreach and support programs targeted to serve and assist low-income, first-generation college students, and students with disabilities to progress through the academic pipeline from middle school to post baccalaureate programs.

 Students can apply and be accepted into the program at the end of their eighth grade year thru their eleventh grade year in high school.
 The Upward Bound Program lays a strong academic and social foundation and prepares students for college.
 Beyond the opportunity to partake in a positive, motivating, college-focused environment, members of The Ohio State University Upward Bound Program family receive intensive year-round academic preparation, tutoring services, and test preparation for the Ohio Graduation Test, ACT and SAT.
 Furthermore, students are afforded the opportunity to participate in college/cultural tours and personal/career development activities and workshops during Saturday Academy sessions and the Upward Bound Summer Institute.